Nazarbayev Intellectual Schools

 The Nazarbayev Intellectual Schools (NIS) is a network of schools for students of age 11 to 18 throughout Kazakhstan.
 The schools are named after Nursultan Abishuly Nazarbayev, former president of Kazakhstan, who has promoted the idea as a means of developing the intellectual life of the country.
 Previously, each school focused primarily on a specific set of subjects: either physical sciences and mathematics, or chemical and biological sciences, as well as foreign languages.
-Although this division is still represented in the names of schools, most schools share the same curriculum based on Cambridge O Level and A Level, except for NIS IB in Astana.
+However, this division later faded, and schools were renamed after districts they are located in, and now most schools share the same curriculum based on Cambridge O Level and A Level, except for NIS IB in Astana.
 Instruction is trilingual, in Kazakh, Russian and English.